 However, what makes addiction far more complex is that it encompasses multiple aspects: physical, emotional, psychological and spiritual.
 Each of these aspects also functions on an endless feedback loop.
-Let’s go through each, one by one.

 The physical component of the cycle is a given.
 As the body becomes more and more reliant on the substance for normal functioning, its tolerance levels rise.
 As this occurs, the body also depends on the specific substance for chemical balance.

 Take alcohol for instance.
 Alcohol is a depressant and it naturally depresses the body’s functioning, including the central nervous system.
 That is why an individual often feels relaxed when drinking the substance and may use it as a tool for coping with stress, anxiety and life, in general.